-Should the proposed scheme go ahead, the new timeframes mean it would be built next year, with a potential opening date in Autumn of 2018.
+Should the proposed scheme go ahead, the new timeframes mean it would be built next year, with a potential opening date in Spring of 2019.

 The study is being managed by Make Shift.
 We are working with two architecture firms, Carl Turner Architects and Jan Kattein Architects, who are collaborating to develop design ideas and are supporting us in further research, community engagement and consultation events.